 - And then, there's the DVDs themselves, which contain a few episodes so badly cut down due to licensing issues, it may well be a self-imposed Macekre.
 Fortunately, seasons 2 and 3 came to DVD uncut.

 - FOX sought to test the waters in the late 90s with a thirty minute re-edit of Ally McBeal for a quick cash-in for syndication at the height of the show's popularity.
-Effectively they purged the first two seasons of all courtroom related scenes/drama material in order to present it as a comedy show, which created episodes that had huge plot holes, such as the elimination of Lucy Lui's character's entire introduction episode and having her just randomly showing up in the cast without an introduction.
+Effectively they purged the first two seasons of all courtroom related scenes/drama material in order to present it as a comedy show, which created episodes that had huge plot holes, such as the elimination of Lucy Liu's character's entire introduction episode and having her just randomly showing up in the cast without an introduction.
 Incidentally this half-hour version never saw syndication.

 - The original opening titles and closing credits of Gomer Pyle, showing him continually failing to keep aligned with groups of marching soldiers changing direction, have not been seen since the series first ran on CBS in prime time (the replacement credits first appeared when the network itself aired daily reruns in the afternoon, where they also eliminated all "tag scenes" from the episodes, resulting in plots often left unresolved!).